Writing therapy: Recovering from addiction

+Forms

+Distance therapies

-With the accessibility provided by the Internet, the reach of the writing therapies has increased considerably, as clients and therapists can work together from anywhere in the world, provided they can write the same language.
-They simply "enter" into a private "chat room" and engage in an ongoing text dialogue in "real time".
-Participants can also receive therapy sessions via e-text and/or voice with video, and complete online questionnaires, handouts, workout sheets and similar exercises.
+With the accessibility provided by the Internet, the reach of writing therapies has increased considerably, as clients and therapists can work together from anywhere in the world, provided they can write the same language.
+They simply "enter" into a private "chat room" and engage in an ongoing text dialogue in "real-time".
+Participants can also receive therapy sessions via e-text and/or voice with video, and complete online questionnaires, handouts, workout sheets, and similar exercises.

-This requires the services of a counsellor or therapist, albeit sitting at a computer.
+This requires the services of a counselor or therapist, albeit sitting at a computer.
 Given the huge disjunction between the amount of mental illness compared with the paucity of skilled resources, new ways have been sought to provide therapy other than drugs.
 In the more advanced societies pressure for cost-effective treatments, supported by evidence-based results, has come from both insurance companies and government agencies.
-Hence the decline in long term intensive psychoanalysis and the rise of much briefer forms, such as cognitive therapy.
+Hence the decline in long-term intensive psychoanalysis and the rise of much briefer forms, such as cognitive therapy.

+While distance therapy has been deemed to be beneficial, therapists and patients have mentioned the downsides of treatment through a phone or video call.
+Some of these downsides include patients struggling to find a secluded place in their homes where they are comfortable being vulnerable.
+Therapists have also mentioned that distance therapy can be more draining than in-person therapy and more difficult to focus, for both the therapist and the patient.
+When they interact through a screen, the therapist has less ability to examine the patient's body language.